Implementation of Knowledge Management. Roadmap and Steps

 Labour is a resource that has the capacity to make a difference in any organisation.
 On the other hand, its mobility also makes it possible that companies lose their competitive advantage to competitors very easily and of course also death, retirement and other factors are beyond human control.

+Because of the above, it is crucial to capture knowledge, so that skills and knowledge are retained and can be transferred to successors.
 However, it is difficult to capture knowledge in the brain of an employee because he may not even realize he has such knowledge, let alone be able to transfer it to another person.

 What is then, a good methodical way to capture knowledge for companies and not to lose the resources they developed to competitors?